-Here are some details on what you should check to fix Windows 7 sleep from waking up automatically (this also applies to Windows Vista and Windows 8)
+Here are some details on what you should check to fix Windows 7 sleep from waking up automatically (this also applies to Windows 8 and Windows Vista).

 How to prevent your Windows 7 computer wakes up from sleep by itself

 Prevent your Network Card from waking your Windows 7 up from its sleep

 Check your network card properties through the device manager and disable the “Allow this devide to wake the computer” feature.

 - Right click on your “My Computer” then select Properties.

 - Click Device Manager on the left side of the Properties window.

 - Check your Network card on the Network Adapters (Click on the + sign to expand).